 Because you don't like it.
 Seriously, as soon as an audience sees #ad or “This post is sponsored by…” they X out or scroll on.
 It can be a gorgeous photo, a brand that they love, a message that is fantastic, but that disclosure immediately turns them off.
 I will get a quarter of the likes on a photo on Instagram if it's sponsored.
 I get a third of the traffic on a sponsored blog post.
 We don't disclose because you voted with your fingers that you don't like it.

-The thing is, I don't believe most audiences know the costs it takes to run a blog.
+The thing is, I don't believe most audiences know the costs it takes to run a blog or be a social media influencer.
 It costs me about $1,000 a month just to have this website exist on the internet.
 That doesn't include costs for marketing, for tailoring the clothes the brand sent that are too big, for buying props for photos, for traveling to shoots, for boosting content on social media so it's seen, for attending conferences and workshops and buying courses to stay informed on trends and technology, and everything else.
 I don't have an IT department to fix my laptop when it's acting up, a corporate headquarters to provide me with a phone line, a business development team to win new contracts, a big-time Xerox machine to quickly run off five copies of a PowerPoint for a meeting at noon, a manager who will approve the cost for me to attend an industry conference or buy a book to become more comfortable with new software.

 Point is, blogging costs money.
 You accept ads or paid memberships to see your favorite TV shows.
 You flip past ads and sponsored content in magazines to read the articles, and blogs are the same.
 Sponsored content is the necessary revenue to bring you the other content you love.
 The less you like and engage with it, the less money your favorite blogger can make and the more sponsored content they will take on to pay the bills.
 If you like a blogger, engage with their sponsored content.
 Like it, comment on it, share it.
 If you think it's in poor taste, let that blogger know by email or DM.
 Polite and private feedback is better received than blasts on social or a message board.
 We bloggers are hard working multi-tasking badasses but we're not mind readers.
 And while we do want to make a living, we don't want to lose our audience in the process.